Ali-Banihashemi/2D-Bicycle-OpenGL/README.md

-Setup on VSCode (Windows)
+# Setup on VSCode (Windows)

-This guide will walk you through setting up an OpenGL project in Visual Studio Code (VSCode) on a Windows machine using GLFW3 and Glad.
+This guide will walk you through setting up this OpenGL project in Visual Studio Code (VSCode) on a Windows machine using GLFW3 and Glad libraries.
+You can use the same approach to set up this project on other operating systems; however, using Visual Studio is probably easier for beginners.

-Prerequisites
+## Prerequisites
 Visual Studio Code: Download and install VSCode.
 MinGW or Visual Studio: A C++ compiler is required.
 You can use either MinGW or Visual Studio.
 CMake: Download and install CMake.